Divorcing a Narcissist

 When Ellen entered her first therapy session with me, she held a card in her hand that she’d printed out from Somecards.com.
 Without speaking, she handed it to me.
 It read, “We divorced for religious reasons.
 My partner thought he was God and I didn’t.”
 While I smiled at the humor, it gave me a good sense about what she would tell me in her story.

 When Mark and Ellen first met, Ellen felt caught up in a whirlwind of excitement.
 Mark was charming, witty, and seductive.
 Ellen believed that what she and Mark felt for each other was true love.
 She didn’t realize until after they’d married and had children that Mark’s charm was that of an artful narcissist.
-Despite his initial showy displays of love, Mark cared only about himself and consistently manipulated others to get his own needs met.
+Despite his initial showy displays of love, Mark cared only about himself and consistently manipulated others to get his needs met.
 He emotionally abused Ellen and their children.
 When Ellen decided that she had had enough and filed for divorce, Mark was appalled.
 He could not believe that Ellen would abandon him and ruin his life.
-Mark saw himself as the victim.
+He saw himself as the victim.

-Unwilling to compromise, unable to see things from any perspective other than his own, consistently angry and vindictive, Mark created havoc for Ellen through the divorce, lashed out during each phase of the proceedings, and had excuses for even his most egregious behavior, blaming others…especially Ellen…for his actions.
+Unwilling to compromise, unable to see things from any perspective other than his own, consistently angry and vindictive, Mark created havoc for Ellen through the divorce, lashed out during each phase of the proceedings, and had excuses for even his most egregious behavior, blaming others (especially Ellen) for his actions.
 He never thought twice about using his children as pawns.
 The judge got increasingly frustrated as Mark and Ellen showed up in court again and again.

 A common perception among divorce lawyers, therapists, custody evaluators, judges, and other professionals is that, whenever you have a “high-conflict” divorce, both parties are responsible for the conflict.
-Many professionals assume that the difficult, drawn-out custody battles are caused by two parents who are each stubborn, selfish, and perhaps a bit crazy.
-As Michael Friedman wrote in an article for The American Journal of Family Therapy, “The concept has even entered into what might be called family court folk wisdom: we say that Mother Teresa does not marry Attila the Hun or that it takes two to tango.”
+Many professionals assume that difficult, drawn-out custody battles are caused by two parents who are stubborn, selfish, and perhaps a bit crazy.
+As Michael Friedman wrote in The American Journal of Family Therapy, “The concept has even entered into what might be called family court folk wisdom: We say that Mother Teresa does not marry Attila the Hun or that it takes two to tango.”
 What we see happen then is that both parties are painted with the same brush and the antics of the narcissist are not understood or seen.
 The reality is that a narcissist can unilaterally create a nightmare of a divorce.